-You will use more calories when you’re commuting by bike, although fewer than you might think.
-Cycling is efficient!
-The calorie figures will depend on the cycling’s effort level and your weight, age, and gender.
-A moderate cycling pace might burn 300 calories per hour, while energetic cycling can burn 600 or more, and flat-out racing over 1,000.
+Calories burned by cycling will depend on your effort level as well as your weight, age, and gender.
+A moderate cycling pace might burn 300 calories per hour, while energetic cycling can burn 600 or more.
+Flat-out racing can burn over 1,000 calories an hour.
 Typically, since most cycle commuting is at a more moderate pace, you’ll be burning closer to 300 calories on a half-hour each way commute.

-What to eat
+What to Eat When Cycling

-There’s a difference between these complex carbohydrates and simple, fast-acting carbs in sugary foods like confectionary and fizzy drinks.
+There’s a difference between these complex carbohydrates and simple, fast-acting carbs in sugary foods like confectionary and fizzy drinks, however.
 Sugary treats can be okay in moderation during or immediately after a taxing bike ride, as they’ll top up your energy levels quickly.
 Energy products like gels, bars and sugary drinks do essentially the same job, without the fat of biscuits and cakes.
 But unless you’re cycling for more than about 90 minutes at a time, you don’t need them.
-Save those gels for that summer sportive when you might want a sugar hit to stop you hitting the wall.
+Save those gels for that summer sportive when you might need a sugar hit to stop you hitting the wall.

 Do you need to revolutionise your commute?